Helping you into your first home

 Sometimes your parents or family members might be able to help you buy your first home, by giving you money towards your deposit, or guaranteeing your loan.

-The step-by-step guide to buying your first home
+Step-by-step guide to buying your first home

 If you’re confused about the ins and outs of buying a home, you’re not alone.
 We’ve put together a handy timeline that explains each stage of the process, from applying for a home loan to settlement.